Philosophy

 Chelsea Haramia

-She is a trained ethicist and author of several articles and book chapters on the ethics of space exploration and astrobiology ethics, with singular contributions to debates in the ethics of SETI and METI in particular.
-She currently has a book under contract evaluating the moral responsibilities of cosmic messengers and a collaborative work in-progress on astrobioethics for a new era of planetary exploration.
-She is especially interested in the ethical implications of projects that aim to represent or speak on behalf of humanity and planet Earth itself.
-She is also presently serving on the management committee for a successful grant project focused on futures-oriented governance of outer space.
-Additionally, her work and network allows various opportunities to think and write about the social and environmental sustainability of technology and AI systems, including how they relate to SETI searches and issues of pre-and-post-detection of extraterrestrial life or extraterrestrial technology.
+Dr. Haramia is a trained ethicist and author of several articles and book chapters on the ethics of space exploration and astrobiology ethics, with notable contributions to debates in the ethics of SETI and METI in particular.
+She is currently writing a contracted book provisionally titled Ethics and Extraterrestrial Communication: The Moral Responsibilities of Cosmic Messengers and is developing a collaborative work in-progress on astrobioethics for a new era of planetary exploration.
+Additionally, her work and network allow various opportunities to speak and write about the social and environmental sustainability of technology and AI systems, including how they intersect with SETI searches and issues relating to the process of discoveries of extraterrestrial life and extraterrestrial technology.